int19h/jbomohi/dict/cadga/comments.md

 happen/be true.
 Also, this word is not restricted to events but covers all abstractions and includes a predicate for the necessary conditions.

+## 2015-08-15T06:21:55Z — gleki (comment 2448, on definition 67526, in reply to 2446)

+Re: bi'ai / fau ro da

+krtisfranks wrote:
+> gleki wrote:
+> > Then {kanpe lo nu ganai brode gi brode} with {kanpe} further expanded
+> into
+> > counting possible worlds.
+>
+> Technically, in that case, {kanpe} is probably more general because it can
+> range from utter hoping against all odds to subjective guarantee.
+But that
+> does not carry the sense that the result is proper or as it should be.
+This
+> word connotes a sense of satisfaction with the result/world if it were to

+> happen/be true.
+Also, this word is not restricted to events but covers all
+> abstractions and includes a predicate for the necessary conditions.

+I don't think that kanpe2 must be restricted to events.
+It's just su'u there.

+the word "moral" confuses me in the def of {cadga}.

+Is it then

+ja'i lo marde be x3 va'o x2 x1 bi'ai fasnu ?